EENCloud/EEN-CLI-Public/README.md

 ## DESCRIPTION

-The **een auth** command provides utilities for logging in and logging out of the EEN (Eagle Eye Networks).
+The **een auth** command provides utilities for logging in and out of Eagle Eye Networks.

 ## COMMANDS